gafmgafm/med/README.md

 * PHP 7
 * PDO Sqlite enabled in your PHP environment

-First we will convert the data in csv format to sqlite database so you can use in the data entry tool.
+First we will convert the data in csv format to sqlite database so we can use in the data entry tool.

 ```
 cd data\tools